 Extended Range EV

-The 5-door i3 is BMW’s 1st zero-emission mass-produced, all-electric vehicle.
-It uses an electric power train and a revolutionary carbon-fiber/aluminum structure to improve energy consumption.
-The i3 was named the 2014 World Green Car of the Year, and it recently captured the 2017 World Urban Car of the Year Award.
+The 5-door i3 and i3 REx are BMW’s 1st zero-emission mass-produced, all-electric vehicles, designed with electric power trains and a revolutionary carbon-fiber/aluminum structure to improve energy consumption.
+The i3 was named the 2014 World Green Car of the Year, and captured the 2017 World Urban Car of the Year Award.

 The BMW i3 is the smallest, most urban-targeted vehicle in its “i” range of vehicles, which includes, to date, the BMW i3 and BMW i8. "i Performance" is BMW's way of saying "performance Technology." i Performance Technology encompasses the electric motor, the battery and the complex control software that ensures all the separate systems in BMW's Next Gen cars work in harmony. i Performance Technology has been developed to be modular, meaning it can be easily tailored to multiple models.
 BMW has repeatedly stated that in the not too distant future, virtually every model from the BMW lineup will offer some form of electrification and be available with an "i" designation.